john-cd/rust_howto/README.md

 ### Using VS Code

 Clone the repo and open the folder in [VS Code][vs-code].
-It should prompt you to open the code in a `docker` container, which installs `mdbook` and rust tooling automatically.
+Edit `.devcontainer/.env` if needed.
+VS Code should prompt you to open the code in a `docker` container, which installs `mdbook` and rust tooling automatically.
 Make sure you have previously installed

 - [Dev Container extension][dev-container-extension]
 - [Docker Desktop][docker-desktop] (or at least the Docker engine).